BUTLEIGH PEOPLE - J

 Harry lived with his uncle and aunt, Henry and Annie Trippeck at 29, High Street in 1891.
 He had lived with his parents at Folly Farm, Charlton Adam in 1881.
 In 1901 he was a Sergeant A.O.C. on H.M.
 Canute and boarded at 305, Fawcett Road, Portsmouth.

 Henrietta's father was a mason and in 1851 they had lived at Barton St. David and moved to Taunton by 1856.
+Presumably spent a few years in Butleigh during the construction of Butleigh Court.
 By 1861 they lived at Foundry Sq., Taunton.

 Played a part in the Butleigh Revel of 1906 and corresponded with sister Lizzie Jones on Revel postcards.
-Married Edwin Jones in1919.
+Her parents ran the Post Office in Charlton Mackrell in 1901 and her father was described as a carpenter in 1911 at Ilchester Road, Charlton Mackrell.
+She married Edwin Jones in 1919.

 Joy